indygreg/zippylog/README.md

  * how long (_0.24 seconds_)

 That took 82 bytes to encode.
-And, it is relatively difficult for a computer to parse it.
-In fact, a human needs to instruct a computer how to parse, likely by using regular expressions (which are relatively slow), or tools such as _cat_, _grep_, _awk_, _sed_, etc. This works for a while, but it doesn't scale to large datasets.
+And, it is relatively difficult for a computer to parse.
+In fact, a human needs to instruct a computer how to parse it, likely by using regular expressions (which are relatively slow), or tools such as _cat_, _grep_, _awk_, _sed_, etc. This works for a while, but it doesn't scale to large datasets.
 You'll quickly find things bogged down by network